Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 r1O = O1O.v4DD( function () { return 0.5 - R4DD.y4DD(); } ).q4DD('');
 ```

-`O1O` is an array defined in a previous state, so lets find out what these functions are.
+`O1O` is an array defined in a previous state, so let's find out what these functions are.

 ![`THE ACTUAL FUNCTION BEHIND [].v4DD`](./function_obf.webp "The actual function behind [].v4DD")

-Ah, I'm assuming this is an other form of obfuscation employed by the obfuscation tooling, I'll do this for the rest of them as they come up.
+Ah, I'm assuming this is another form of obfuscation employed by the obfuscation tooling; I'll do this for the rest of them as they come up.

-{{< nobottommargin >}}The fully cleaned up function looks like this:{{< /nobottommargin >}}
+{{< nobottommargin >}}The cleaned-up function looks like this:{{< /nobottommargin >}}
 ```js
 r1O = O1O.sort( function () { return 0.5 - Math.random(); } ).join('');
 ```
 Not all state machines are this easy to flatten, so let's get into a more difficult one!

 #### More State Machine Flattening
-Coincidentally, the last state machine I flattened was nested inside a more complex state machine, so lets go with that one.
+Coincidentally, the last state machine I flattened was nested inside a more complex state machine, so let's go with that one.
 {{< details summary="_Click to reveal obfuscated state machine_" >}}
 ```js
 var J1O = function (e1O) {